AyeAreEm/impulse/README.md

 usize -> unsigned integer type with the same number of bits as the platform's pointer type sizeof -> returns the size in bytes of a type

+default struct values -> so that there isn't a need for a constructor as its baked into the struct

 standard library:
-windows -> either natively or a mapping to raylib networks -> http 1.0 sockets -> websockets, etc
+windows -> either natively or a mapping to raylib networks -> http 1.0 sockets -> websockets, etc arenas -> block of memory that all gets freed at the same time recycle -> used to reuse memory in a arena that should be freed but can't since it's in the block (it will just now be avaible again in the block)
 ```
 for more info, look at the <a href="./DOCS/DOCS.md">Docs</a><br>
 for examples, check out the <a href="./examples">examples folder</a>